-Can I remove an enquiry from my credit file?
+Can I remove an enquiry from my credit report?

 You can't remove a legitimate enquiry from your credit file.
 In most cases, you will simply have to wait until the five years has passed and they are taken off your history.

 In general, the only details that can be removed from your credit file are those that are incorrect or erroneous – for example, if a lender made an enquiry without proper authorisation from you, if your name was attached to an account you never opened, or if an account was incorrectly listed as "in default".
 In these cases, you can submit a request to have the incorrect details removed from your file.

 How to remove incorrect details and enquiries from your credit report

 - Review your credit file.
 Start by getting a copy of your credit report, which you can do for free with finder.com.au.
 You then need to go through all the credit enquiries and other details on record.
-Count the total number of enquiries and reference against the enquiries you know you have made (ie. loan, utility and card applications).
+Count the total number of enquiries and reference against the enquiries you know you have made (ie loan, utility and card applications).
 Flag any enquiries that are unfamiliar or which you can't recall approving.

 - Submit a request for incorrect details to be removed.
 If you have followed up on unfamiliar enquiries and still feel that authorisation was not properly given, you can submit a request to the credit reporting body to have it removed.
-Make sure your request is to the CRB who provided you with your credit file, as details may vary between them.
+Make sure your request is to the credit reporting body that provided you with your credit file, as details may vary between them.
 For example, if you got your credit file from Equifax, you would submit a request to Equifax to have incorrect listings removed.